microchip-pic-avr-examples/avrdb-opamp-mindi-voltage-follower/README.md

 ### Tweaking
 A voltage follower has no adjustable resistor values.

-### Updating composer fields
-Once the desired result has been verified with Mindi simulation, the corrected values should be moved back into MCC/Start by copying resistor values across to the composer of your preference.

 ### Don't have Mindi?
 Download and install [Mindi simulation tool](https://www.microchip.com/mplab/mplab-mindi) Download and install Mindi model for AVR DB device